-The forces shaping Louisiana AI
+The forces shaping Louisiana AI.

 Louisiana Data Center Incentives & Tax Breaks (Act 730 Explained)